Background

 Research & publications

-Dr Barati has led a number of quality improvement initiatives, including active involvement in the Society for Acute Medicine Benchmarking Audit (SAMBA).
-He currently serves as the local lead for SAMBA at St Mary’s Hospital.
+Dr Barati has led and contributed to several quality improvement initiatives and is actively involved in the Society for Acute Medicine Benchmarking Audit (SAMBA).
+He currently serves as the local SAMBA lead at St Mary’s Hospital.